Orphan Sisters is out NOW in all formats: ebook, hardback and paperback!

 What other writers are saying about Orphan Sisters…

 “ORPHAN SISTERS by Lola Jaye The story of Lana, May and Tina, three sisters who find themselves alone in 1950s London after losing their parents is as remarkable as it is touching.
 Lola’s ability to evoke the era and create characters who you are rooting for from the word go, takes a real talent.
 Orphan Sisters is a brilliant saga novel in the mould of some of the classics.”
 (DOROTHY KOOMSON)

 “I highly recommend this moving, gripping story about a Nigerian family who start a new life in England, only to find themselves cruelly torn apart.”
 (KITTY NEALE)

 “ORPHAN SISTERS is wonderful, affecting and refreshing, with characters and a story-line that weave together flawlessly.
 An important slice of social history that I recommend without hesitation.”
 (ALEXANDRA BROWN)

-I also lend myself out as a motivational speaker and writing coach to organisations and individuals.
+I also lend myself out as a motivational/writing coach to individuals and organisations.

 You can also subscribe to my newsletter (which I send out once every six years!) or add me on Facebook, Twitter or Instagram where you can catch my intellectual musings about life, books, TV and anything else I can think of!